Fusing Blockchain and AI with Metaverse: A Survey: Challenges and Open Issues

 \subsection{Artificial Intelligence Issues}

-The breakthroughs of artificial intelligence technologies, especially deep learning, enables the academia and industries to make great progress for the automatically operation and design in metaverse, and performs better than conventional approaches.
-For example, the study \cite{Epic} applies AI to generate vivid digital characters quickly that might be deployed by virtual service providers as conversational virtual assistants to populate metaverse.
-However, existing deep learning models are usually very deep and have massive amount of parameters, which incurs high burden for resource-constrained mobile devices to deploy learning-based applications.
+The breakthroughs of artificial intelligence technologies, especially deep learning, enable academia and industries to make great progress in the automatic operation and design in the metaverse and perform better than conventional approaches.
+For example, the study \cite{Epic} applies AI to generate vivid digital characters quickly that might be deployed by virtual service providers as conversational virtual assistants to populate the metaverse.
+However, existing deep learning models are usually very deep and have a massive amount of parameters, which incurs a high burden for resource-constrained mobile devices to deploy learning-based applications.
 While current AI technologies are just at the stage where people tell the machine to do specific tasks instead of enabling the machine to learn to learn automatically.
-Most learning tasks are only suitable for the closed static environment and have poor robustness, poor interpretability that can not satisfy the requirement of availability, robustness, interpretability, and adaptability in an open and dynamic environment.
+Most learning tasks are only suitable for the closed static environment and have poor robustness, and poor interpretability that can not satisfy the requirement of availability, robustness, interpretability, and adaptability in an open and dynamic environment.

-Meta-learning \cite{vanschoren2018meta} as a promising learning paradigm can observe how different machine learning approaches perform on a wide range of learning tasks.
+Meta-learning \cite{vanschoren2018meta} is a promising learning paradigm {that} can observe how different machine learning approaches perform on a wide range of learning tasks.
 Learning from this experience, meta-data can learn new tasks much faster than others possible.
-Not only does this dramatically speed up and improve the design of machine learning pipelines or neural architectures, it also allows us to replace hand-engineered algorithms with novel approaches learned in a data-driven way.
+Not only does meta-learning dramatically speed up and improve the design of machine learning pipelines or neural architectures, it also allows us to replace hand-engineered algorithms with novel approaches learned in a data-driven way.
 Therefore, meta-learning remains challenging to achieve auto-machine learning in future years.